 In 1999 the State of New York purchased 29,000 acres in fee and an additional 110,000 acres of conservation easements from Champion International Corporation.
-This acquisition consists of three noncontiguous blocks, known as the Santa Clara Tract, Tooley Pond Tract and Croghan Tract, covering portions of ten towns in Franklin, St. Lawrence, Herkimer and Lewis Counties.
+This acquisition consists of three noncontiguous blocks, known as the Santa Clara, Tooley Pond and Croghan tracts, covering portions of ten towns in Franklin, St. Lawrence, Herkimer and Lewis Counties.
 The fee lands were purchased for their outstanding natural resource values, significant stretches of high quality recreational water, and other recreational opportunities.
 The acquisition of a conservation easement on the remaining lands will keep those lands as working forests while providing public recreation opportunities.
-This web page deals exclusively with the Tooley Pond Tract portion of these lands, and includes information on both the easement and fee pieces because they are so intertwined.
+This web page deals exclusively with the Tooley Pond Tract portion of these lands.

 Location and Access

 The Tooley Pond tract is located in the northwestern portion of the Adirondack Park in south central St. Lawrence County, within the towns of Clare and Clifton.

 From the south or east: Turn north on Tooley Pond Road from NY Route 3, about a mile west of the hamlet of Cranberry Lake.
 You will enter the parcel approximately four miles north of Route 3.

 From the north and west: Tooley Pond Road is located three-quarters of a mile east of the hamlet of Degrasse, along St. Lawrence County Route 27.